Exponentially growing finite energy solutions for the Klein-Gordon equation on sub-extremal Kerr spacetimes: Introduction

 \subsubsection{Coordinate Systems}

 Outside the black hole, the Kerr metric in Boyer-Lindquist coordinates $(t,r,\theta,\phi) \in \mathbb{R} \times (r_+,\infty) \times \mathbb{S}^2$ is given by

 There are two free parameters $M$ and $a$.
 The first parameter $M$ is the mass of the black hole, and $aM$ is the angular momentum.
 The $1$-parameter family where $a = 0$ is known as the ``Schwarzschild'' spacetime.
 Some non-zero mass $M$ of the spacetime will be fixed throughout the paper, so the term ``mass'' will always refer to $\mu$.
 For various reasons relating to the global geometry of Kerr, physically relevant Kerr spacetimes must satisfy $\left|a\right| \leq M$ \cite{n4}.
-Furthermore, we shall assume that we are sub-extremal, i.e.~$\left|a\right| < M$.
-This assumption guarantees that $r_{\pm}$ both exist and are distinct.
+In this paper, we shall study sub-extremal Kerr, which corresponds to $0 < \left|a\right| < M$.\footnote{One expects that the instability result of this paper also holds on extremal Kerr where $|a| = M$; however, the relevant equations have a different structure at the horizon which precludes drawing any immediate conclusions from the sub-extremal case.} This assumption guarantees that $r_{\pm}$ both exist and are distinct.

 Though Boyer-Lindquist coordinates are often convenient, they break down when $r = r_+$.
 We shall thus introduce another coordinate system.
 Let us define two functions $\overline{t}(r)$ and $\overline{\phi}(r)$ on $(r_+,\infty)$ up to a constant by